 Installing WordPress Manually

-You will need an FTP client software like FileZilla, which is basically a desktop application using which you can copy and upload your files to your web server.
+You will need an FTP client software like FileZilla, a desktop application using which you can copy and upload your files to your web server.
 And obviously, you are going to need a working internet connection to be able to transfer files between the FTP client and the server.

 Configure your FTP client with the FTP credential provided by your hosting provider.
 These credentials will be given to you by your hosting provider access your web server.
 You will also need a text Editor and a web browser of your choice.